Rio Tinto Company Limited: The difficult years

 By 1917, the Rio Tinto Company Limited was one of the leading companies in Spain in terms of net assets.
 During this period, the company implemented a reform plan that included purchasing machinery for a greater automation of the operations and the construction of new industrial plants to treat the minerals.
-Up to the early 20th century, the exploitation was very profitable, but by the 1920's the situation had turned upside down.
-During World War I (1914-1918). the unrestricted submarine warfare conducted by Germany severely disrupted the export of pyrite to the major North American market, that until then was very dependent on the mineral coming from Spain.
+Up to the early 20th century, the exploitation was very profitable, but by the 1920s the situation had turned upside down.
+During World War I (1914–1918). the unrestricted submarine warfare conducted by Germany severely disrupted the export of pyrite to the major North American market, that until then was very dependent on the mineral coming from Spain.
 Added to this was that international pyrite prices plummeted with the end of the war, reducing RTC's profits.
 The mining strike of 1920 led to massive layoffs and damaged the company's image among the Spanish public.
-An additional issue, even during the Primo de Rivera dictatorship, involved paying taxes to the Treasury.
+An additional issue, even during the Primo de Rivera dictatorship, involved paying taxes to the Spanish Treasury.

 As a result of its close ties with high political spheres, the RTC was engaged in systematic tax fraud against the Spanish Treasury during its first decades of existence.
 In 1928 a former employee of the company who worked at Casa Colón, Harry Pilkington, denounced to the Ministry of Finance the continued fraud that the company had committed between 1923 and 1925.
 The chairman of the board of directors, Auckland Geddes, tried to reach a reserved agreement with the then minister, José Calvo Sotelo, but the latter rejected this possibility and preferred to take the matter through the courts.

 A tough legal battle ensued, resulting in a first sentence to pay 750,000 pounds sterling in taxes based on the profits generated by its activities in Spain in 1928.
-The litigation lasted until 1931 and was not favorable to Rio Tinto.
+The litigation lasted until 1931 and was not favorable to RTC.
 The Pilkington affair contributed to increase popular animosity towards the company.